syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 {% highlight C# %}

 SfSchedule schedule = new SfSchedule();
-schedule.Scheduleview = ScheduleView.DayView;
+this.schedule.Scheduleview = ScheduleView.DayView;
-schedule.ShowCurrentTimeIndicator = false;
+this.schedule.ShowCurrentTimeIndicator = false;
-DayViewSettings dayViewSettings = new DayViewSettings();
-dayViewSettings.StartHour = 9;
+this.schedule.DayViewSettings.StartHour = 9;
-dayViewSettings.EndHour = 16;
+this.schedule.DayViewSettings.EndHour = 16;
-schedule.DayViewSettings = dayViewSettings;
-this.Content = schedule;
+this.Content = this.schedule;

 {% endhighlight %}